Relationship between symptoms of major depressive and generalized anxiety disorders in an Arab population using diagnostic criteria-based instruments

 Material/Methods: Participants (n=3303) were a general population sample of adult Kuwaitis who self-completed the DSM-IV-TR criteria-based questionnaires for MDD and GAD.
 Exploratory factor analysis was by principal axis factoring, with oblique rotation.
 Models were compared in CFA using 7 “fit” indices in AMOS-16 software.

 Results: The questionnaires had adequate psychometrics.
 In the EFA, each questionnaire yielded 2 factors (“somatic-affective” and “cognitive”); but when the items were combined, 3 factors emerged (“somatic-affective”/“general distress: depressed”; “core anxiety”; and “cognitive-depression”).
 In CFA, only the (hierarchical) bifactor model and the (dimensional) model characterized by correlation of the 3 factors met the “fit” criteria.

 Conclusions: Our findings have widened the cross-cultural base of the evidence that while the symptoms of MDD and GAD form separate empiric clusters, there is an overlap of symptoms, which the disorders share.
 The relationship between the disorders’ symptoms probably has hierarchical and dimensional elements.

-Keywords: Humans, Kuwait, Models, Statistical, Factor Analysis, Statistical, Diagnosis, Differential, Depressive Disorder, Major - diagnosis, Arabs - psychology, Anxiety Disorders - diagnosis, Psychometrics - methods, Questionnaires
+Keywords: Kuwait, Models, Statistical, Factor Analysis, Statistical, Diagnosis, Differential, Depressive Disorder, Major - diagnosis, Arabs - psychology, Anxiety Disorders - diagnosis, Psychometrics - methods, Questionnaires